anatolian/photogrammetry-object-scannner/README.md

 * upon "start scan" command, server starts a new thread to run the scanner code in.
 * sends message to app upon completion of scan
 * listens for a "cancel" command from the phone, quickly ending scan if requested.
-* NOTE: For now, the "scanner" thread merely runs a counter, but hopefully the scanner code is easy to integrate
+* integrate with the rest of the pi's scanner code

 ## TO DO: